Singapore Cancer Society

 Being self-funded, the Society is dependent on public donations to provide quality aid and services to needy cancer patients and their families.
 Funds would be used to support our welfare programmes such as SCS Cancer Treatment Fund and SCS Welfare Aid Fund.

-Both funds disperse over million annually in financial aid to needy cancer beneficiaries.
+Both funds disperse over two million dollars in financial aid to needy cancer beneficiaries annually.

 Engaging and involving the YFC participants